Finite Stature in Artin groups: Finite stature in triangle Artin groups

-In particular if there exists $k\geq 1$ such that every map $\overline Y_{k+2}\to \overline Y_k$ is an embedding of a subgraph, then $G_{MNP}$ has finite stature with respect to $\{A\}$. \end{lem} \begin{proof} We first prove the first statement.
-Let $T$ be the Bass-Serre tree $T$ of $G_{MNP} = A*_CB$, and $\tilde v\in T$ be a vertex whose stabilizer is $A$.
-By Lemma~\ref{lem:computing stabilizers} and Lemma~\ref{lem:stabilizers as intersections} there are finitely many conjugacy classes of $\Stab(\rho)$ (viewed as subgroups of $A$) for finite paths $\rho$ in $T$ joining two $A$-vertices and passing through $\tilde v$.
-Since every finite path passing through $\tilde v$ is contained in such a path joining two $A$-vertices, we conclude that the assumptions of Proposition~\ref{prop: conjugacy classes of path stabilizers} are satisfied.
+\begin{proof} We first prove the first statement.
+The orientation and color preserving isomorphism types of graphs $Y_{\ell}$ correspond to combinatorial immersions $Y_{\ell}\to X_A$.
+By Lemma~\ref{lem:computing stabilizers} and Lemma~\ref{lem:stabilizers as intersections} there are finitely many $A$-conjugacy classes of $\Stab(\rho)$ for finite paths $\rho$ in $T$ joining two $A$-vertices with $\Stab(\rho(2k)) = A$ where $\ell = 2k$ or $2k+1$.
+By Lemma~\ref{lem: arbitrary paths} there are also only finitely many $A$-conjugacy classes of $\Stab(\rho)$ for an arbitrary path $\rho$ between $A$-vertices, and passing through the vertex stabilized by $A$.
+By Remark~\ref{rem: path stabilizers}, every for every finite path $\rho'$ in $T$, $\Stab(\rho') = \Stab(\rho)$ where $\rho$ is the shortest path containing $\rho'$ joining two $A$-vertices.
+We conclude that there are only finitely many $A$-conjugacy classes of groups of the form $A\cap \Stab(\rho)$ where $\rho$ is any finite path passing through the vertex .
+Thus the assumptions of Proposition~\ref{prop: conjugacy classes of path stabilizers} are satisfied.
 We deduce that $G_{MNP}$ has finite stature with respect to $\{A\}$.

 Now let $k\geq 1$ such that $Y_{k+2}\to Y_k$ is an inclusion.
 Since $Y_{k+2}$ is obtained from $Y_k$ in two steps as described in Lemma~\ref{lem:computing stabilizers}, we deduce that $Y_{k+2(i+1)}\to Y_{k+2i}$ is an inclusion for each $i\geq 0$.
-In particular, there can only be finitely many color-preserving isomorphism types of graphs $Y_{k+2i}$ since $Y_{k}$, as a finite graph, has only finitely many subgraphs.
-Using the formula for $Y_{k+2i+1}$ from Lemma~\ref{lem:computing stabilizers} we deduce that there are finitely many isomorphism types of graphs $Y_{\ell}$ for any $\ell\geq 1$.
+In particular, there can only be finitely many orientation and color preserving isomorphism types of graphs $Y_{k+2i}$ since $Y_{k}$, as a finite graph, has only finitely many subgraphs.
+Using the formula for $Y_{k+2i+1}$ from Lemma~\ref{lem:computing stabilizers} we deduce that there are finitely many isomorphism types of graphs for any $\ell\geq 1$.
 The conclusion follows from the first part of the lemma. \end{proof}